Homotopy invariance of Nisnevich sheaves with Milnor-Witt transfers: Introduction

 \subsection{Acknowledgments}

-I am very grateful to Ivan Panin for sharing with me his knowledge on homotopy invariance, to Jean Fasel for valuable comments and suggestions, and to Paul Arne Østvær for proofreading and for suggesting to me the problem.
+I am very grateful to Ivan Panin for sharing with me his knowledge on homotopy invariance, and for suggesting to me the trick of \Cref{section:A1K}.
+Furthermore, I am grateful to Jean Fasel for valuable comments and suggestions, and to Paul Arne Østvær for proofreading and for suggesting the problem to me.
 I thank Institut Mittag-Leffler for the kind hospitality during spring 2017.
+Finally, I thank the anonymous referee for many helpful comments and remarks.

+The work on this paper was supported by the RCN Frontier Research Group Project no. 250399.